MicrosoftDocs/azure-devops-docs/docs/test/test-case-managment-reference.md

 [!INCLUDE [version-header](includes/version-header.md)]

-You can change how you track your team's progress by creating and customizing objects that track work items.
-By using the **witadmin** command-line tool, you can create, delete, import, and export objects such as categories, global lists, global workflow, types of links, and types of work items.
-You can also delete, list, or change the attributes of work item fields.
+You can perform several tasks to list, view, copy/clone or run tests using the **tcm.exe** command-line tool.

 ## Work with the TCM command-line tool

 To exercise the TCM command-line tool, you must have the following in place:

 - Installed Visual Studio 2017 Professional or earlier version.
-You access TCM from the command prompt and the following directories:
+You access **tcm.exe** from the command prompt and the following directories:
 	`%programfiles(x86)%\Microsoft Visual Studio\2017\Professional\Common7\IDE`
 	`%programfiles(x86)%\Microsoft Visual Studio\2017\Enterprise\Common7\IDE`
 	`%programfiles(x86)%\Microsoft Visual Studio 14.0\Common7\IDE`

-- To run a TCM command, specify the `/collection` and `/teamproject` parameters, and `/login` as needed.
+- To run a **tcm.exe** command, specify the `/collection` and `/teamproject` parameters, and `/login` as needed.

 	| Parameter | Description |
 	|----------|------------|